[KB8712] Deploy the latest version of ESET Endpoint Security for macOS using Jamf Pro

 Click the image to view larger in new window

-Following an automatic upgrade from version 7 to version 8 of ESET Endpoint for macOS, computers display a notification stating that a restart is required to upgrade.
+Following an automatic upgrade from version 7, computers display a notification stating that a restart is required to upgrade.

 After restarting, ESET cannot run without approving the necessary system extensions.
 If you are experiencing this issue, you may be required to re-activate ESET on macOS endpoints and approve the necessary system extensions for ESET to run on the macOS operating system.